colinprize/HitchHiker/journals/jonathan-pinon.md

 on as much as I can hopefully by tuesday I can have everything dont and out of the way so I can create my forms and start styling the webpages.

+## May 30
+Worked on styling the login and signup pages.
+Also worked on background and reading up on how css pages will react with tailwind classes.
+Managed to create a custom footer spent most of the day just making things look nicer.
+I was having difficulty with buttons overlapping with the footer when zooming in to a certain point and couldn't get it to work, eventually gave up and continued styling.
+Overall the day was spent getting a better understanding of how to work with the css and making the endpoints unreachable from people who werent logged in.

+## May 31
+Today was spent finalizing auth for hikes and rides because there were discrepancies.
+All auth endpoints are completely protected on the backend, started looking into deployment.
+Volunteered to take it over, handled a merge request from kevin and continued to debug issues with my front end.
+I wanted to auto fill some information that wouldn't be displayed on the front end, decided to move on once I realized it wouldjust be a stretch goal of mine.
+Once I was able to get all my forms completely working and I was able to navigate between them I moved on to the update user form as my second to last componen.
+I will finish update user today and move on to deployment tomorrow.

+## June 1-2
+Getting started on deployment and was able to finish update user, since update user is all set I am able to change the user information.
+My main concern is that I have to enter in password before I move on to editing user information which I would like to remove to avoid the user having to enter in their password whenever changing their user information.
+Perhaps I can make it so that they have to enter it in order to change their information, like a verification thing?
+Anyway, started the deployment, was running into a ton of issues but luckily help me understand was able to clear up almost every issue I came across.
+Finished the day with not being able to see my database container in our container repository, but everything else went somewhat smoothly.

+## June 5
+The major issue with my deployment of the database container was that my team wasnt verified, myself included.
+So first thing I did was make sure everyone was all set to go, once I was able to verify everyone the pipline/jobs started showing up but still no container in the registry so I am working through the flake8 issues that are currently blocking me from moving forward with that.
+I really want to get deployment done today so I can focus on my final component.